 • Complete the Background Information Disclosure form on MySWTC.

-• Submit a current CPR/BLS for the Healthcare Provider certificate (must include hands-on component).
+• Submit a current CPR/BLS for the Healthcare Provider certificate (must include hands-on component and be approved by the American Heart Association, American Red Cross, or Canadian Red Cross).

 • Submit a current Neonatal Resuscitation (AAP-approved; must include hands-on component).